mgeisler/cram/README.md

 This project is still under development and should probably not be used in a production setting.

-> The project is my **playground and learning vechicle** for getting
+> **The project is a learning tool for me to become familiar with the
-> familiar with Go.
-When the basic functionality is implemented, this
+> Go language**.
+I would therefore prefer to experiment and implement
-> will be a normal open source project where I would love to see pull
+> the basic functionality myself.
+However, feel free to report bugs
-> requests! *—Martin Geisler*
+> for any issues you might find.
+Thanks! *—Martin Geisler*

 [cram]: https://bitheap.org/cram/